One of the most talented and refined violinists of his generation.

 Evening Standard

-He caught all the contrasts in the first movement’s parade of bittersweet themes, supported by a gentle accompaniment.
+…A memorable performance of Prokofiev’s second Violin Concerto.
+Making his Proms debut, Sasha Rozhdestvensky displayed the warm lyricism necessary for this concerto… He caught all the contrasts in the first movement’s parade of bittersweet themes, supported by a gentle accompaniment.
 The ravishingly beautiful slow movement had expressive freedom, before it was back to mid-1930s Soviet reality in the sardonic, stabbing dance rhythms of the finale.

 The Times